Dutchess submits plan, but Putnam declines, for now

 Meanwhile, the Philipstown Town Board has backed Nelsonville’s efforts to find alternatives to a controversial cell tower proposal.
 Overall, O’Neill said, “I’m very happy with the level of cooperation we’re getting” from other governments.

 Holly Crocco and Liz Schevtchuk Armstrong contributed reporting.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.